 The first agreement is: Be Impeccable with Your Words

 Thirty seconds on Twitter, five minutes watching the news, or a quick read through the comment section of a hot-button post proves a large-scale, massive rejection of this mindset.
 Knee-jerk emotions rule the messaging roost far too often.

 While the non-stop stream of evidence makes it easy for us to call out others for their poor behaviors, calling out ourselves is a bit dicier.
 We don’t like or want to admit our word fouls.
 Because, the shame thing.
 Since we don’t like to feel shame, and we for sure don’t want to cause similar shame in our children because of our loose wordsmithing, we have a lot to gain in agreeing to be impeccable with our words.

-The good thing is, a carefully placed word can do the opposite.
-Our speech can heal the world, bring harmony to chaos, repair a reputation, send the whole world up in a spirit of love.
+The good thing is that a carefully placed word can do the opposite.
+Our speech can heal the world, bring harmony to chaos, repair a reputation, and send the whole world up in a spirit of love.